Zahrat al-Mada'en: Background

-The Rahbani brothers were known for their early commitment to the Palestinian cause, and Fairuz is celebrated throughout the Arab world for her songs about Palestine, the first of which was the 1957 semi-dramatic Raji'un (We Are Returning), written and composed for Cairo Radio.
+The Rahbani brothers were known for their early commitment to the Palestinian cause, and Fairuz is celebrated throughout the Arab world for her songs about Palestine, the first of which was the 1957 semi-dramatic "Raji'un" ("We Are Returning"), written and composed for Cairo Radio.
 The Rahbanis' songs for Palestine built on a strong tradition of pre-existing Arab nationalist and pro-Palestinian songs pioneered in Egypt by singers Umm Kulthum and Mohammed Abdel Wahab, which endorsed Gamal Abdel Nasser and frequently featured religious references.

 The Arab defeat in the 1967 Six-Day War, however, came as an impactful shock to the Arab world, with the Arab populace being previously led to believe that victory is inevitable, even as Arab armies were suffering defeat after defeat.
 For the Arab world, the war's disastrous outcome came with several political and cultural ramifications, that Christopher Stone likened to the impact of World War I on Europe.
 Although it had the short-term effect of temporarily decreasing artistic activity, the defeat ended up causing a cultural renaissance of sorts with disappointment, grief and resolve being expressed in several artistic mediums.
-One of the quickest artistic responses to the defeat was Zahrat al-Mada'en, which was debuted in Lebanon's Cedars Festival in the very summer of 1967.
-The song's lyrics were written by poet Said Akl who also wrote Fairuz's songs about Damascus, Mecca and Kuwait among others.
+One of the quickest artistic responses to the defeat was "Zahrat al-Mada'en", which was debuted in Lebanon's Cedars Festival in the very summer of 1967.
+The song's lyrics were written by poet Said Akl who also wrote Fairuz's songs about Damascus, Mecca and Kuwait, among others.

 Composition

-Eight minutes in length, Zahrat al-Mada'en is a quintessentially Rahbani song, opening with violins which had become a key ingredient of their songs by the 1960s, and otherwise dominated by strings and martial-sounding brass, a combination which became a trademark of the Rahbanis' nationalistic songs for Palestine.
+Eight minutes in length, "Zahrat al-Mada'en" is considered a quintessentially Rahbani song, opening with violins which had become a key ingredient of their songs by the 1960s, and otherwise dominated by strings and martial-sounding brass, a combination which became a trademark of the Rahbanis' nationalistic songs for Palestine.

-Melodically, the song alternates between martial music and Byzantine Arab church hymns, with an overarching theme of sobriety and sentimentality juxtaposed with a tone of defiant resistance, all of which are observable in the song's 90-second anthem-like intro.
-As in the first Rahbani song about Palestine, Raji'un, Fairuz is accompanied throughout the song by a chorus of male and female voices.
+Melodically, the song alternates between martial music and Byzantine Orthodox church hymns, with an overarching theme of sobriety and sentimentality juxtaposed with a tone of defiant resistance, all of which are observable in the song's 90-second anthem-like intro.
+As in the first Rahbani song about Palestine, "Raji'un", Fairuz is accompanied throughout the song by a chorus of male and female voices.